graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 Then use the `Context` property on the accessor to get the current `DataLoaderContext`.
 The `DataLoaderDocumentListener` configured above ensures that each request will have its own context instance.

-Use one of the "GetOrAddLoader" methods on the `DataLoaderContext`.
+Use one of the `GetOrAdd*Loader` methods on the `DataLoaderContext`.
 These methods all require a string key to uniquely identify each loader.
 They also require a delegate for fetching the data.
 Each method will get an existing loader or add a new one, identified by the string key.
 Each method has various overloads to support different ways to load and map data with the keys.
+The main difference you will see is between the `GetOrAddBatchLoader` and `GetOrAddCollectionBatchLoader` methods:

+- use `GetOrAddBatchLoader` for one-to-one relationships, i.e. when each key links to a single value; think for example of resolving users by their ids: each user id maps to one (and only one) user;
+- use `GetOrAddCollectionBatchLoader` for one-to-many or many-to-one relationships, i.e. when each key links to multiple values; think for example of resolving orders by user id: each user id may map to (zero or) more orders.

 Call `LoadAsync()` on the data loader.
 This will queue the request and return a `IDataLoaderResult<T>`.
 If the result has already been cached, the returned value will be pulled from the cache.